antmendoza/temporal_java_workshop/src/main/java/io/temporal/workshop/_1/firstworkflow/README.md

 - Ensure you have everything you need to run the code, and the Temporal Server is running.
   See [prepare-your-environment.md](./../../../../../../../../prepare-your-environment.md).

-- If you have a worker running (the one we started in the previous steps) stop it.
+- Stop any processes that are running as part of other exercises (such as workers), except the Temporal Server.

 - Schedule the workflow [./initial/Starter.java](./initial/Starter.java).